Provision with the CloudFormation Create Stack step

 To acknowledge the capabilities in the CloudFormation template, click in Specify Capabilities and select capabilities.

 This acknowledges that the template contains certain capabilities (for example, CAPABILITY_AUTO_EXPAND), giving AWS CloudFormation the specified capabilities before it creates the stack.
 This is the same as using the --capabilities option in the aws cloudformation create-stack CLI command.
-See create-stack.
+Go to AWS CloudFormation create-stack for details.

-Tags are arbitrary key-value pairs that can be used to identify your stack for purposes such as cost allocation.
+Tags are arbitrary key-value pairs that identify your stack for purposes such as cost allocation.

-Enter the tags in JSON or YAML (lowercase is required):
+Enter tags in JSON or YAML format (lowercase is required):

 [{